South Australian Abortion Reporting Committee - Annual Report for the Year 2018

 There has been no discernible impact.
 The termination of pregnancy rate has continued to decline annually since 1999.

-Only doctors can provide a surgical termination of pregnancy.
+Presently, only doctors can provide a surgical termination of pregnancy.
 Medical terminations of pregnancy can only be undertaken by doctors who are registered with and certified by Marie Stopes Health.

 Doctors wanting to become a certified prescriber or dispenser of medical termination of pregnancy medications through Marie Stopes Health must first register with the organisation and complete the necessary training modules online to become certified.
 These modules include information on the appropriate selection of women, the counselling of women, the need for patient consent, information on the risks and adverse events, and the need to follow up women who have been prescribed medicine for a termination of pregnancy.